quickapps/docs/en/developers/plugins.rst

         }
     }

-Which means: This plugin can only be installed on QuickAppsCMS v1.0 or higher.
+Which means: "This plugin can only be installed on QuickAppsCMS v1.0 or higher."

 Install & Uninstall Process
 ===========================